Date: 16 Jun 1940

 The post-mortem stated that George Farr had lost a large quantity of blood and that his death was due to shock and haemorrhage.

-George Farr was from Luton and it was noted that he had been in Flanders.
+George Farr had lived in Argyle Avenue in Luton and it was noted that he had been in Flanders.
 He was a Private in the RASC.

 see Hull Daily Mail - Tuesday 25 June 1940